An independent research database No paid placement · No referral fees

 Sources

-Reddit (r/sydney · r/melbourne · r/AusElectricians), Whirlpool, ProductReview, NSW Fair Trading, Energy Safe Victoria, Office of Industrial Relations QLD.
+Reddit (r/sydney · r/melbourne · r/AusElectricians), Whirlpool, ProductReview, Building Commission NSW, Energy Safe Victoria, Office of Industrial Relations QLD.
 AS/NZS 3000 referenced for compliance limits.

 Verification